AI-Prompt-Genius/AI-Prompt-Genius/ADVERTISING.md

 ## Interested in advertising with ChatGPT Prompt Genius?

-Do you have a relevant AI product and want to reach a broad market? **Send inquiries to aipromptgenius@gmail.com**
+Do you have a relevant tech product and want to reach a niche AI market? **Send inquiries to aipromptgenius@gmail.com**

 ## Advertising Space